PrathameshBhagat/java-sdk/README.md

-  false, // Should expand secret references false, // Should get secrets recursively from sub folders false, // Should include imports
+  false, // Should expand secret references false, // Should get secrets recursively from sub folders false, // Should include imports false // Should set the fetched secrets as key/value pairs on the system properties.
+Makes the secrets accessible as System.getProperty("<secret-key>")
 );
 ```